 Welcome back to our series of Heartland real estate market profiles.

 This week, our profile series is taking us to the Buckeye State.
 We will look at Discovery City, the Arch City, Cap City, the Indie Art Capital, Cowtown, Cbus, and the Biggest Small Town in America — you guessed it, it’s Columbus.
+OH-IO!

 The Biggest Small Town in America